 In my house we consider our pets as our children.
 When it comes to their safety and well being, my husband and I make sure we do everything we can.
 If you need to leave your pets during the summer, find a dog daycare.
-A dog daycare center can look after them in your absence or you can bring them to a pet boarding facility to make sure they are healthy and safe.
+A dog daycare and pet services center can look after them in your absence or you can bring them to a pet boarding facility to make sure they are healthy and safe.

 Here are some very helpful and crucial tips for your pets when it comes to the sweltering summer months.
 If your pet has unfortunately gotten sick or has gotten fatally injured then you should consult with a veterinarian about When to Schedule a Pet Euthanasia Appointment.

 1. Do not apply any sunscreen or insect repellent product to your pet that is not labeled specifically for use on animals.
 Ingestion of sunscreen products can result in drooling, vomiting, diarrhea, excessive thirst and lethargy.
 The misuse of insect repellent that contains DEET can lead to neurological problems.

 2. Always keep matches and lighter fluid out of your pets’ reach.
 Certain types of matches contain chlorates, which could potentially damage blood cells and result in difficulty breathing— or even kidney disease in severe cases.
 Lighter fluid can be irritating to skin, and if ingested can produce gastrointestinal irritation and central nervous system depression.
 If lighter fluid is inhaled, aspiration pneumonia and breathing problems could develop.